kleinlab-yale/kleinlab-yale.github.io/negcoop/README.md

 ## Model summary

-The simulator uses a small dynamical system:
+The simulator uses a compact teaching model:

-- ligand occupancy creates a pool of bound surface receptors
+- receptor abundance, ligand, Kd, and cooperativity determine whether the response favors a fast transient or a low sustained plateau
-- dimerization depends on receptor abundance, Kd, and a cooperativity-shaped response curve
+- the transient component is tuned to peak early
-- active receptors drive both signaling and internalization
+- the sustained component dominates only in weak negative-cooperative regimes
-- recycling slowly returns receptors to the surface
+- internalization strips surface receptors quickly when the transient component is strong

 This is enough to let students see the switch you care about: weak dimerization can look sustained at low receptor abundance but transient at high receptor abundance because mass action overcomes the same Kd.